 Where did you go to school for turfgrass management?

 Michigan State University, a great decision, wouldn’t be here without that knowledge.
 I learned from some of the best minds in the golf turf industry, Vargas, Rogers, Crum, Nikolai, and Calhoun.

 Who was your earliest mentor in the industry and how did he inspire you?

 My first mentor in the industry was Kevin Dushane at Wuskowhan Players Club in Michigan.
-He was the first Superintendent that I worked for and one of the nicest guys you’ll ever meet.
-Kevin taught me a few key concepts my first year that I still remember: hard work, quality, treat others with respect and take time to relax.
+He was the first Golf Course Superintendent that I worked for and one of the nicest guys you’ll ever meet.
+Kevin taught me a few key concepts during my first year that I still remember: hard work, quality, treating others with respect, and taking time to relax.

 How do you work with people to create a team?

 The way this question is worded is exactly the key, ‘work WITH people’.
 I really enjoy just plain work and I’ll jump in on any job and help out as needed, no job around here is below any of us.
 A team atmosphere is created when we all chip in and help each other, knowing that a great product cannot be created alone.